Maxim-Mazurok/google-api-typings-generator/gapi.client.alertcenter/readme.md

 # TypeScript typings for Google Workspace Alert Center API v1beta1

 Manages alerts on issues affecting your domain.
+Note: The current version of this API (v1beta1) is available to all Google Workspace customers.
 For detailed description please check [documentation](https://developers.google.com/admin-sdk/alertcenter/).

 ## Installing